-- (a) Insert name of company - (b) Insert name and address of creditor - (c) Insert name and address, if applicable, of authorised person acting on behalf of the creditor - (d) Insert total amount as at the due date (see note (e) below) claimed in respect of all the debts, the particulars of which are set out overleaf. - (e) The due date in the case of a company - (i) which is subject to a voluntary arrangement is the date of a creditors' meeting in the voluntary arrangement; - (ii) which is in administration is the date on which the company entered administration; - (iii) which is in receivership is the date of appointment of the receiver; and - (iv) which is in liquidation is the commencement of the winding up. $\label{eq:commencement}$ set out overleaf, are true, complete and accurate, to the best of my knowledge and belief.
+- (a) Insert name of company - (b) Insert name and address of creditor - (c) Insert name and address, if applicable, of authorised person acting on behalf of the creditor - (d) Insert total amount as at the due date (see note (e) below) claimed in respect of all the debts, the particulars of which are set out overleaf. - (e) The due date in the case of a company - (i) which is subject to a voluntary arrangement is the date of a creditors' meeting in the voluntary arrangement; - (ii) which is in administration is the date on which the company entered administration; - (iii) which is in receivership is the date of appointment of the receiver; and - (iv) which is in liquidation is the commencement of the winding up. $\label{eq:commencement}$ the best of my knowledge and belief.